How to Clean Mold in Shower

 Not only is it unsightly, it is also bad for your health – mold releases microscopic spores that can cause allergic reactions, runny noses and sneezing, as well as irritating odors.

-Simple Green d Pro 3 Plus Antibacterial Cleaner can control and inhibit mold growth on hard, non-porous surfaces such as your shower walls and shower door.
-The triple threat cleaner, disinfectant and deodorizer rids your shower of both the off-putting sight and smell of mold.
+An EPA-registered disinfectant can control and inhibit mold growth on hard, non-porous surfaces such as your shower walls and shower door.
+A triple threat cleaner, disinfectant and deodorizer rids your shower of both the off-putting sight and smell of mold.

-- Repeat to prevent new growth.
-Repeat this treatment every 7 days using a fresh Simple Green solution each time.
-Repeat more often if new growth appears.
+- Repeat treatment every seven days, or more often if new growth appears.